 British Red Cross:

-These sites help you know how to be head for when difficult weather hits so you know it’s happening and can leave your house quickly if needed.
+These sites help you know how to be ready for when difficult weather hits.

 - The Emergency Preparedness App: Free emergency apps | British Red Cross

 - How to make an emergency kit bag: Your emergency kit | British Red Cross